wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 the burst of translation requests are likely to be serialized at IOMMU, causing a non-negligible slowdown.
 The last reason is that some GPU workloads, such as graph algorithms, intrinsically have low locality.
 In the paper, it is claimed that the TLB hit rate is only around 60%, and many blocks are actually in the cache while the address translation must be performed using the slow path.
-The conclusion is that the degree pf parallelism in existing IOMMU designs do not match the highly parallel workload and data access pattern in modern GPUs.
+The conclusion is that the degree of parallelism in existing IOMMU designs do not match the highly parallel workload and data access pattern in modern GPUs.
 It is the serialization of requests at IOMMU, rather than the translation latency, that degrades performance.

+The fact that L1 private cache is more effective than the TLB for preserving locality of accesses suggest that virtual caching alone can be more effective than physical address caching plus a TLB.
+Since virtual addresses are directly used to access the cache, address translation is only necessary when there is a cache miss, and the memory block must be fetched using the physical address.
+We describe the design of virtual cache as follows.